The PINE PRACTICE

 Pine meets you exactly where you are.
 The menopause transition asks for softness, not more intensity.
 Pine’s slow, introspective, regulating nature is the perfect counterbalance to the chaos and dysregulation of hormone depletion.

 Pines survive through interconnection, flexibility, and anchored, soft surrender.
 The Pine Practice transmutes these lessons for women in the midlife process.
-If you've ever sought guidance or comfort from trees, you know.

 Four women of different ages sitting in profile, focusing on something ahead, against a plain background.